These fluffy vegan waffles are a great reason to roll out of bed on lazy weekends. They're easy to mix up and perfectly golden!

 - dash nutmeg (optional)

-Combine flour, sugar, baking soda, salt, cinnamon, and nutmeg in a medium bowl.
+- Combine flour, sugar, baking powder, salt, cinnamon, and nutmeg in a medium bowl.
 Form a well in the center.